Gold stocks, meaning companies that mine gold or finance gold production, are currently out of favor.

 Gold stocks as an industry have been terrible at capital allocation and have given investors dismal long-term returns.

-Showing the chart from above again, gold miners as a group have vastly under-performed the price of gold, the main thing that they produce:
+As shown in the chart below, gold miners as a group have vastly under-performed the price of gold, the very thing that they produce:

-This was during a period that included record high gold prices followed by low/moderate prices, and all they did by the end was cut investors’ money in half.
+This was during a period that included record high gold prices followed by moderate prices, and all they did by the end was cut investors’ money in half.

 There are a lot of reasons for this, including: